AXiX-official/CrossCore-Lua-Tool/README.md

 - `--infile <infile>` or `-i <infile>`: Specifies the input lua file to be processed.
 - `--outfile <outfile>` or `-o <outfile>`: Specifies the output file where the processed data will be written.
 - `--encrypt` or `-e`: Encrypts the lua file.
+- `--platform` or `-p`: Specifies the platform to use for encryption, Android or iOS(default: Android).
 - `--decrypt` or `-d`: Decrypts the lua file.
 - `--nofix`: Do not fix the file.
 - `--ver-bytes`: Read version data from file.